 What is re-aging and can it harm your credit report?

-Re-aging is the term used when a debt’s status changes in credit reports to make them appear as a new debt.
-Unless a financial institution is the one doing the re-aging process after a payment agreement has been established, neither the original creditor nor a debt collector can re-age a negative account.
+Re-aging occurs when a change in a debt’s status on credit reports makes it appear as a new debt.
+A financial institution may re-age an account after establishing a payment agreement, but neither the original creditor nor a debt collector can re-age a negative account otherwise.

 No matter how many times a delinquent account is transferred or sold from a debt collector to another, the date of first delinquency should not change, according to RebuildCreditScores.com.
 Doing so is a severe violation of the Fair Credit Reporting Act (FCRA).